Neil Blaney: Ministerial career

 Following Fianna Fáil's victory at the 1957 general election Éamon de Valera, as Taoiseach, brought new blood into the Cabinet in the shape of Blaney, Jack Lynch, Kevin Boland and Mícheál Ó Móráin.
 Blaney was appointed Minister for Posts and Telegraphs, becoming the first government minister from Donegal, however, he moved to the position of Minister for Local Government at the end of 1957 following the death of Seán Moylan.
 Blaney proved to be an innovative minister and his first task as minister was to prepare the groundwork for the referendum to scrap the proportional representation electoral system and replace it with the first-past-the-post voting system.
 The referendum failed to be passed, however, Blaney was retained in the post when Lemass succeeded de Valera as Taoiseach in 1959.
 In 1963 he introduced the Planning Act to rationalise planning throughout the local authorities in the state.
-This act also created the agency, An Forás Forbatha, to bring planning experts together.
+This act also created the agency, An Forás Forbatha, to bring planning experts together and also created The IPA as a development agency for the Public Sector.
+In time An Bord Pleanala would be created as an independent oversight authority.
 His department underwent a very large programme to provide piped water to rural homes.
 In 1965 Blaney introduced the Road Traffic Act which required that motorists take a driving test in roadworthy cars.
 During his tenure it became possible to pay rates (property taxes) by instalment and he also introduced legislation which entitled non-nationals to vote in local elections.
+In his time in this Department he is also synonymous with the construction of the towers in Ballymun an attempt at state-planning.
+Blaney always claimed that the project would have worked had it remained out of local-authority regulatory ownership or management.

 In 1966 Lemass resigned as Taoiseach and Fianna Fáil leader.
 The subsequent leadership election saw George Colley and Charles Haughey emerge as the two front-runners.
 Blaney was unimpressed with the choice and, with the support of the like-minded Kevin Boland, he threw his hat in the ring, declaring himself to be the "Radical Republican" candidate.
 However outside the Northwest and apart from Boland, Blaney failed to attract much support.
 After some pressure from Lemass the Cork politician, Jack Lynch, entered the race and was deemed to be an unbeatable candidate.
 Haughey and Boland withdrew in support of Lynch, however, Colley forced a contest.
 He was defeated heavily with Lynch becoming party leader and Taoiseach.
 In the subsequent cabinet reshuffle Blaney was appointed Minister for Agriculture and Fisheries.